yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 ## For Product Teams: Sustainability Checklist for AKS workloads

+The following checklist provides recommendations for designing sustainable workloads, hosted on AKS.

+As your workload end2end architecture would typically include several Azure services (or 3rd party integration) ; your workload design considerations should refer to Key sustainability design areas, for a more comprehensive approach.

 **Modernize Applications to allow independent scaling of their logical components**
  - Use [Draft](/azure/aks/draft) to simplify containzerizing an application by generating its Dockerfiles and Kubernetes manifests.